North Coast Water Board Program Priorities

-In advance of each fiscal year (July 1 through June 30), the Regional Board’s program staff conduct annual work planning to identify priorities, assess resources available, and set expectations regarding the scope and timing of work products.
+In advance of each fiscal year (July 1 through June 30), the North Coast Water Board’s program staff conduct annual work planning to identify priorities, assess available resources, and set expectations regarding the scope and timing of work products.
 In addition to its importance as a planning tool, this process is also intended to provide transparency to the Board and interested public regarding planned priorities.

 Strategic Initiatives